-Our service is based on formal, university education coupled with a whole lot of common sense and experience.
-We're professional, detail-oriented, communicative, and highly informed.
-We put safety and your dog's well-being first.
+Our service is based on cooperative training techniques which teach you and your dog to communicate with each other, formal, university education (Master's Degree, Animal Science, Counseling Psych) coupled with a whole lot of common sense and experience.
+We're professional, responsive (and expect you to be the same), detail-oriented, communicative, and highly informed.
+We put safety, and you and your dog's well-being first.
 We care for your dog or pet as if she or he were our own.
 Pets are family members.

 Please provide as much detail as possible in your query.
 A last name and a phone number are required.
 We will not respond to and will 'Pass' on queries that do not provide this information.

 Our price depends on location, issue, and other factors, so we MUST have an intake conversation with you by phone.
-Provide your phone number if you can, or call us at 646-265-8743 when we respond to your query.
+Provide your phone number if you can, and feel free to call us at 646-265-8743 when we respond to your query.

 If you're seeking a dog sitter, you must be within 10 miles of Metuchen, New Jersey, UNLESS you expect us to stay in your home.
 We can not provide a quote for pet sitting unless we know start and end dates for pet sitting, and how many visits per day are needed if we will not be staying at your home to care for your pet.